gopikrishna-a/gopikrishna-a.github.io/_posts/2019-01-28-Python-Oops.md

 comments: true
 ---

-Hi There, In this post we will learn abot python Object oriented programming (OOP).
+Hi There, In this post we will learn about python Object oriented programming (OOP).

 Object oriented programming was developed in the 1960's for a language called samula67 and later used for smalltalk language.